-These Peach Crisp Buttermilk Biscuits are lightly sweet biscuits, topped with an oat, brown sugar and butter “crisp” and a bit of sweet glaze.
+These peach biscuits are lightly sweet biscuits, topped with an oat, brown sugar and butter “crisp” and a bit of sweet glaze.
 Lovely for any time of day!

 If you’re enjoying fresh peaches right now too and looking for a little something to bake up with them, these buttermilk biscuits are just the thing.
 Topped with a crisp topping of oats, brown sugar and butter, they channel classic Summer peach crisp in biscuit form.
 (Fun Fact: Canadians call fruit desserts with an oat/brown sugar topping a “Crisp”, while I think Americans use the term “Crumble”.
 Just to clear up any confusion there :)